Hedgehogo/aber.io/README.md

 ```

 ## Method call
-A method call is indicated by `.` followed by a function call.
+A method call is indicated by `.` followed by a call.
 It captures the largest expression on the left.

 Examples:
 ```